-We’ve explored all the ways in which the procedure can go wrong, what to do when it does, and precautions to take to avoid an unsatisfactory result in the first place.
+We’ve explored all the ways in which microblading can go wrong, what to do when it does, and precautions to take to avoid an unsatisfactory result in the first place.

 This implies all kinds of poorly executed brows: uneven, asymmetric arches, needle strokes too long, too short or too thick (the most common issue), unnatural positioning of the arches, blocks of color rather than hair-like strokes, wrong choice of pigment shade, etc.

-The depth into which the pigment is injected is also a potential issue, as injecting it too deep will lead to gray or blue undertones once healed.
-All these leave the client with unnatural, artificial-looking brows for up to 2 years, which is the primary thing to avoid.
+The depth at which the pigment is injected is also a potential issue, as injecting it too deep will lead to gray or blue undertones once healed.
+On the other hand, not injecting them deep enough will reduce pigment retention.